Particular/docs.particular.net/Content/NServiceBus/logging-in-nservicebus.md

     NServiceBus.Configure.With().Log4Net();

-<span style="font-family: Lato, Regular;">This makes use of ConsoleAppender, which sets the logging threshold to Debug.
-All logging statements performed by NServiceBus or the application at a level at or above Debug (i.e., Warn, Error, and Fatal) are sent to the console for output.</span>
+This makes use of ConsoleAppender, which sets the logging threshold to Debug.
+All logging statements performed by NServiceBus or the application at a level at or above Debug (i.e., Warn, Error, and Fatal) are sent to the console for output.

 Calling Log4Net from your code is very straightforward.
 Often you'll set up a single static read-only reference to a logger in your classes, and then use it in all your methods, like this: